 Community supported agriculture is a convenient way to get high quality locally grown food and is a win-win for both eaters and farmers!

 ||2014 CSA Summer Season|

 |Hilltop Farms is now accepting new members for our 2014 Summer Community Supported Agriculture (CSA) program.
 A CSA is a membership program where consumers can support a local farm by paying in advance to receive a weekly harvest of fresh picked produce during the growing season.
 In our case, the produce will be 100 % USDA Certified Organic!|

 We are the first and only certified organic grower in all of Wake County and will be offering a CSA FOR THE 16TH STRAIGHT YEAR!

-The season starts in mid-April, 2014 and runs for 19 weeks through the end of August.
-At that time we will start taking members for our 12 week Fall CSA season, just like this year.
-The cost is $475 with discounts for paying the total upfront or you can break in down into three payments over the winter.
+The season starts in mid-April, and runs for 19 weeks through the end of August.
+At that time we will start taking members for a 12 week Fall CSA season.
+The cost for the summer season is $475 with just a $175 deposit due at signing and the balance split into two additional payments.

-For more information or to receive the 2014 membership form, please email us at firstname.lastname@example.org, and we will send out the form and harvest schedule to you!
+For more information and to receive the 2014 membership form, please email us at email@example.com, and we will send out the form and harvest schedule to you!

 ||Another Good Reason to Eat Your Veggies: Carotenoi|

 |Here's an excerpt from The Cornucopia Institute.
 Another good reason to join a CSA!|